CREW-Brussels/EXP/README.md

 It consists of

 ## XR Multiplayer Template Project
-A multiplayer project with advanced features for immersive performances.
+A multiplayer project with advanced features for performative LBX.
 ## CHORUS
 ### CHORUS animation susbsystem
 The CHORUS Animation subsystem records animation data into buffers and plays it back in different ways.